Film

 ‘Oblivion soave’ is one of the most intimate moments in L’incoronazione di Poppea, Monteverdi’s final opera.
 On the eve of Poppea’s coronation, her nurse Arnalta sings her to sleep.
 Over a gently rocking, repeating bass line, the lullaby seems to wrap Poppea in stillness, yet a quiet tension lingers in the falling phrases and in Arnalta’s words, which praise her mistress’s ‘thieving eyes’.
 Coming just before the attempted assassination of Poppea by her lover Ottone (disguised as his former lover, Drusilla), this fragile scene – feeling both tender and faintly ominous, and suspended between comfort and foreboding – invites a moment of calm within a drama otherwise driven by ambition, desire, and political volatility.

 Part of a series of four videos, this first instalment accompanies Bellot Ensemble’s debut album, Cupid’s Ground Bass, released on 21 November 2025 by First Hand Records.
-The ensemble warmly thanks Continuo Foundation, whose support made both the debut album and the video recording sessions a the Voces8 Foundation possible.
+The ensemble warmly thanks Continuo Foundation, whose support made both the debut album and the video recording sessions at the Voces8 Centre possible.

-Bellot Ensemble is the 2025-2027 BBC New Generation Baroque Ensemble and a Britten Pears Young Artist ensemble.
+Bellot Ensemble was selected to be the 2025-2027 BBC New Generation Baroque Ensemble and for the Britten Pears Young Artist scheme.
 The group specialises in vivid and imaginative performances of 17th-century music, grounded in historical research and contemporary creativity.

 PERFORMERS